October 29, 2024

 TELUS International uses internal teams to develop volumes of data for AI models.
 By effectively capturing and manually transcribing over 10,000 hours of audio, they could create a transcription model with 95% accuracy, which was then used in AI chatbots and virtual assistants.
 As TELUS already had a team of data scientists and the project needed to be more technical, an internal team was a compelling choice.

-To understand which of these data pipeline construction options may be best for a business, it should determine:
+To understand what AI data annotation options may be best for a business, you should determine:

-• Domain Knowledge Requirements - The more complex your domain requirements, the more likely you will need to hire a specialist team.
+• Domain Knowledge Requirements: The more complex your domain requirements are, the more likely you will need to hire a specialist team.

-• Quality Control Measures – Will your business have quality control measures in place and regulations to protect sensitive data?
-If so, you could opt for a lower-accuracy data annotation team via crowdsourcing.
+• Quality Control Measures: Will your business have quality control measures in place and regulations to protect sensitive data?
+If so, you could opt for a lower-accuracy AI data annotation team via crowdsourcing.

 Whichever format you choose, you should endeavor to provide a pleasant and fulfilling experience for your data annotators.

-AI isn’t – and never has been – a magical solution.
-Behind every output is hours of manpower data annotation work, with dedicated teams honing and improving the functionality of the AI tools we use in business.
+AI isn’t—and never has been—a magical solution.
+Behind every output are hours of manpower AI data annotation work, with dedicated teams honing and improving the functionality of the AI tools we use in business.

 Businesses should strive to empower data annotators with better working conditions and opportunities.
 Data annotators are the foundational workers upon which AI is built.
 By improving the human elements of AI, we can create better, more precise models for enterprise use cases.